facebookresearch/habitat-sim/docs/AUDIO.md

 ### - Channel layout

-This section talks about the channel layout struct.
-The channel layout defines what the output will look like.
+This section describes the channel layout struct, which defines what the output will look like.

 |Config name|Data Type|Default Value|Usage|
 |-----------|---------|-------------|-----|